yifr/mlve/README.md

-## LAX (Language and Abstraction Experiments)
+## MLVE (Mid-level visual (psychophysics) experiments)

-This repository is the official implementation for the Language and Abstraction Experiments.
+This repository is the official implementation for the Mid-level visual experiments.

 It contains the following key subdirectories: